IQSS/ondemand-loop/docs/guide/content/user_guide/index.md

     [feedback and bug reports](https://github.com/IQSS/ondemand-loop/issues) to help us improve!

     Selecting **Help → Restart** restarts your Per User NGINX (PUN).
 All Passenger applications running on the PUN — including
-    Loop, the Open OnDemand Dashboard, and the File Browser — are terminated and will cold-start the next time you open them.
+    Loop and the Open OnDemand Dashboard — are terminated and will cold-start the next time you open them.
 The applications persist their state on disk, so you may lose only in-memory caches and experience a brief startup delay when they relaunch.